 The Bottom Line

+There are notable differences between a keto and paleo diet.
 While the keto diet mostly focuses on energy-expenditure through ketosis, the paleo diet centers around blood sugar stabilization.
 Both seek to improve weight loss and health by restricting grains, processed foods, and sugars while also increasing the intake of lean meats, complex carbohydrates, and healthy fats.
 Depending on your needs – whether long-term or short-term – check with your physician before starting any new diet plan.